arunaramesh133-lang/jira-cross-instance-attachment-migrator/README.md

 Migrating attachments across Jira instances is not straightforward.

-Most approaches depend on:
+Most existing approaches depend on:
 - Jira admins with elevated permissions
 - Paid plugins or external migration tools
+- Full instance migration instead of selective transfer

-There is no simple, flexible way to migrate attachments selectively across instances.
+There is no simple, flexible way to migrate attachments **selectively across instances**.

 ---

 ## 💡 Solution

-This project demonstrates how to use Jira REST APIs with Java to build a custom attachment migration solution.
+This project demonstrates how to use Jira REST APIs with Java to build a custom attachment migration engine.

 It enables:
 - Cross-instance attachment migration
 - Selective issue mapping using CSV
-- Fully automated execution
+- Fully automated execution without plugins

 ---